Portuguese grammar: Verbs

-Portuguese verbs are usually inflected to agree with the subject's grammatical person (with three values, 1 = I/we, 2 = thou/you, 3 = he/she/it/they) and grammatical number (singular or plural), and to express various attributes of the action, such as time (past, present, future); aspect (completed, interrupted, or continuing); subordination and conditionality; command; and more.
+Portuguese verbs are usually inflected to agree with the subject's grammatical person (with three values: 1st = I ~ we, 2nd = thou (you singular) ~ ye (you plural), 3rd = he/she/it ~ they) and grammatical number (singular or plural), and to express various attributes of the action, such as time (past, present, future); aspect (completed, interrupted, or continuing); subordination and conditionality; command; and more.
 As a consequence, a regular Portuguese verb stem can take over 50 distinct suffixes.
 (For comparison, regular verbs have about 40 distinct forms in Italian and about 30 in modern French.)